 Eventually we sat at the base of the elm as I distracted Xyanthe with questions of the plants, the forest and the celebrations to come.
 All the time I had my eye trained on the horizon for Astraea's return.

 It wasn't long before Astraea saw her Grandfathers mountain-side home, a distant glint of marble in the setting sun.
 As she flew closer the goddess began to glide to the enormous propylaea that served as a gateway to their home.

-As she came closer Astraea lowered herself onto the flat marble platform Krios had built for his winged children.
+As she came closer Astraea lowered herself onto the flat marble platform Krios had built for his winged children, the titan objected to having his roof as a landing platform.
 When she felt the cool marble on her feet she rushed to the main gate.
-The gate itself was of simple construction, two large square towers with the doors between them, except every block was made of stark white marble with deep azure veins tracing their way around the structure.
+The gate itself was of simple construction, two large square towers with the doors between them.
+Every block of stone was made of stark white marble with deep azure veins tracing their way seamlessly around the structure.

 The gate watchers spotted the approaching goddess and promptly bowed as the large doors opened.
-Normally she would have stopped to greet them and ask about their day but she was too much in a rush to notice them now.
-She began to ascend the stairs these irritated Astraea slightly since she could fly up them in half the time but Krios had a strict grounding policy in his home since her brothers, The anemoi, would wreak havoc racing each other within the corridors of the palace.
-Eventually she had reached the top and was making her way through the entrance hall which was a basic square of columns with curtains between them rather than walls, there was an open roof since krios always enjoyed the view of the night sky.
-There were loungers and tables with bowls and glasses in case they were going to receive company but all were empty, they were alone tonight.
+Normally she would have stopped to greet them but she was in too much of a rush to notice them now.
+She began to ascend the stairs these irritated Astraea slightly since she could fly up them in half the time.
+Eventually she had reached the top and was making her way through an entrance hall.
+A basic square of columns spanning the width of the stairs.
+Black curtains drifted lazily in the wind between them illuminated by an open roof, her grandfather always enjoyed the view of the night sky.
+There were loungers and tables with bowls and glasses lying in wait to receive company.
+But all were empty, alone and unused for tonight.

 Astraea noticed the vacant seats.